bschappa/diabetes/README.md

 There was no available information from the data source regarding when the participants had their blood test for diabetes conducted or if the PAID questionnaire was completed before or after the educational program.
 Unlike certain viral antibody tests that confirm if a patient has been exposed to a virus in their lifetime (e.g. chickenpox, Epstein-Barr virus), a Type 2 diabetes blood test does not rule out future development of the illness.
 By that logic, the participants of this survey could potentially develop diabetes in the future.
 Understanding the indicators that contribute to a high PAID score could help identify patients who could be high-risk diabetic patients.
 Furthermore, Type 2 diabetes is a chronic illness with no cure as of today.
 Given the high annual cost of diabetes treatment in the United States, addressing socioeconomic and behavioral predictors of high-risk diabetes could help reduce economic and social burdens on both patients and health systems; in this case, this would concern Austin, TX.

 This case study was limited by the relatively small size of the dataset and its many missing values.
-Missing values can be imputed, but having more observations would help improve model development.
+Having more observations would help improve model development.
 Gathering more data from the diabetes class sessions within Austin, TX or similar programs across the United States would address this issue.
+Model development could improve by reducing the number of variables in the model.
+Depending on the quantity of the additional data added, a different type of model could be used altogether.
+A generalized linear regression model was a good model in balancing model run time and AUC-ROC scores.
+However, with more data, random forests or gradient boosted models may have the advantage.